-As research in this plan later reveals, the dominant mode of transportation in Pike County is by automobile.
+As research in this plan later reveals, the dominant mode of transportation in Upson County is by automobile.
 Impoverished individuals are less likely to have a car or have access to an automobile for their commuter needs.
-It is useful not only to present poverty research on Pike County but also to compare available statistics on poverty at the national levels to that of the County to better understand demand levels and community needs.
+It is useful to not only to present poverty research on Upson County but also to compare available statistics on poverty at the national levels to that of the County to better understand demand levels and community needs.

 Based on 2018 data from the American Community Survey, 12.3% of the United States' population lives in poverty, based on a federal poverty threshold of \$25,465 for a family of four.
-For this same period, the rate for Georgia (2018) is 14.9% and the median household income in Pike County (2017) is \$52,377.
-The following two charts present poverty data (2013-2017) for Pike County in relationship to race, age, and gender.
-Minority racial groups are disproportionately in poverty within their respective groups.
-The age and gender groups most affected by poverty are young male children between 6 and 11 years of age and senior citizen women ages 75 years and over.
+For this same period, the rate for Georgia is 14.9% and the median household income in Upson County (2017) is \$35,375.
+The percentage of persons below the poverty level in Upson County (2013-2017) is 22.7%.
+The following two charts present poverty data for Upson County in relationship to race, age, and gender.
+Both the white and black/African American populations have the largest proportion of those in poverty.
+Women between ages 25 to 34 years old have the highest rate of poverty within their age group and within the county as a whole.
+Males between the ages 6 to 11 years old are disproportionately below the poverty level compared to their female counterparts within the same age group.